Moses-Morris/Escape-travel-agency/README.md

 # Escape-travel-agency
-This is a travel agency app built for Travel agency company called Escape Tours and Travel Agency
+This is a travel agency app built for Travel agency company called Escape Tours and Travel Agency.
+The project is built on pure php.
+There is the user, the superadmin and the Agent.

 ##Started working on user on May